The 10 Best Hiking Trails in Canada

 Bruce Trail – Ontario

 Another lengthy hike to complete, the Bruce Trail is the longest and oldest marked hiking trail in Canada, covering over 900km.
-It is one of the most famous trail systems in Canada, and connects to many other iconic trails too.
+It is widely considered one of the best hiking trails in Canada, as well as one of the most famous trail systems , and connects to many other iconic trails too.

 Because of its length, it is not a trail I would suggest to attempt at once, although if you do it takes around a month.
 A better option is to go to day hikes of the trails it spans off onto and instead consider it more of a challenge to complete all the trails, some of which are highlighted next on the list so you can use them as starting points.
 This way you can better experience the locations you visit and truly take in the sights they have to offer, including beautiful waterfalls, lakeside cliffs and plenty of forests.